Efforts towards the realization of an eco-airport

 Airport

-company annually generates electricity equivalent to about 3,100t emission of CO2 in total.
-We will
+The photovoltaic power generation facility owned by our company annually generates electricity equivalent to about 2,710t emission of CO2 in total.
+We will continuously contribute to the reduction of CO2 emission through investment in renewable energy.

 Photovoltaic power generation panels on the roof of